python/cpython/Doc/library/curses.ascii.rst

 These functions accept either integers or single-character strings; when the argument is a string, it is first converted using the built-in function :func:`ord`.

-Note that all these functions check ordinal bit values derived from the  first character of the string you pass in; they do not actually know anything about the host machine's character encoding.
+Note that all these functions check ordinal bit values derived from the character of the string you pass in; they do not actually know anything about the host machine's character encoding.
 For functions  that know about the character encoding (and handle internationalization properly) see the